camchardukian/camchardukian-Daily-Coding-Journal/January 2020/2020-01-22-DailyCoding.md

-# Tuesday January 22nd 2020 Daily Coding Journal
+# Wednesday January 22nd 2020 Daily Coding Journal

 23:52 -- Today was a solid day of work.
 I can't believe it's finally time for Chinese New Year.